Research interests

 8/2021-6/2023: Master of Science in Economic Development at Lund University School of Economics and Management – Sweden.

-9/2017-6/2020: Bachelor of Arts in International Relations with specialization in International Economics at the University of Geneva – Switzerland.
+9/2017-6/2020: Bachelor of Arts in International Relations with specialization in International Economics at the Global Studies Institute of the University of Geneva – Switzerland.

 Publications